HL7/fhir-qi-core/input/pages/index.md

 functionality.

 Certain elements in the QI-Core profiles have a "MustSupport" flag.
 In the QI-Core quality profiles, the MustSupport flag is used to indicate whether the element must be supported in QI implementations.
-More specifically, labelling an element as MustSupport means that quality improvement implementations SHALL understand and process the element.
+More specifically, labeling an element as MustSupport means that quality improvement implementations SHALL understand and process the element.

 In addition, only elements where MustSupport is true can be used in quality measure criteria or decision support